rails/rails/guides/source/initialization.md

 require 'bundler/setup' if File.exists?(ENV['BUNDLE_GEMFILE'])
 ```

-In a standard Rails application, there's a +Gemfile+ which declares all
+In a standard Rails application, there's a `Gemfile` which declares all
-dependencies of the application. +config/boot.rb+ sets
+dependencies of the application. `config/boot.rb` sets
-+ENV['BUNDLE_GEMFILE']+ to the location of this file.
+`ENV['BUNDLE_GEMFILE']` to the location of this file.
 If the Gemfile
-exists, +bundler/setup+ is then required.
+exists, `bundler/setup` is then required.

 The gems that a Rails 4 application depends on are as follows: